 Take the time right after graduation when you are settling in to your new place to find doctors in your area.
-You can discretely ask co-workers for recommendations or use websites like Doctor Directory to help you find a physician before you need one.
+You can discretely ask co-workers for recommendations or use websites to help you find a physician before you need one.
 If you take medication for your mental health, a primary care doctor may be able to refill prescriptions while you find a new psychiatrist.
 It is important to keep up with medicines and doses.

 Make mental health appointments as soon as possible.